 When browsing grow lights, you’re bombarded with acronyms that can be easily confusing.
 Photosynthetically Active Radiation (PAR), Photosynthetic Photon Flux (PPF) and Photosynthetic Photon Flux Density (PPFD) are the three most common (and confusing) phrases used by grow light manufacturers and resellers.

-With the mass wave of marijuana legalization, people are jumping into the home cannabis growing game, so it’s important to understand all three phrases defined here if you plan to grow cannabis plants (or other) at home.
+It’s important to understand all the phrases defined here if you plan to grow cannabis plants (or other plants) at home.

 I’ll answer questions such as: